Interview with John Green

 JG: In Australia he did, but I don’t know what though.

-GT: But what happened when he went to London, to the Australian Consul?
+GT: But what happened when he went to London, with the Australian Consul?

-JG: He went to Australia House, and course Australian, as they said, that’s the RAAF, it’s got nothing to do with you, and you’re on loan to him, he can’t make you lack of moral fibre and not only that you’ve done seventeen bloody ops, and course their, whoever’s in charge up there, he kicked a hell of a stink up.
-It’s getting to know the people who to kick up the stink with, and said this bastard’s not going to do this to one of my men, Australian.
-Next thing we knew, I think it was about, must have been about the second day, that next, we saw him, one of the crew saw Podge, he said oh he’s had to apologise to me, the CO, he’s had to apologise for what he said and done.
-It made him look a real right fool, cause everybody, all of it, all the news went round the squadron, about it.
+JG: He went to Australia House, and course Australian, as they said, that’s the RAAF, he’s got nothing to do with you, and you’re on loan to him, he can’t make you lack of moral fibre and not only that you’ve done seventeen bloody ops, and course their, whoever’s in charge up there, he kicked a hell of a stink up.
+It’s getting to know the people who to kick up the stink with, and said this bastard’s not going to do that to one of my men, Australian.
+Next thing we knew, I think it was about, must have been about the second day, that next, we saw him, one of the crew saw Podge, he said ‘Oh he’s had to apologise to me, the CO, he’s had to apologise for what he said and done.’
+It made, it made him look a real right fool, ‘cause everybody, all of it, all the news went round the squadron, about it.

 GT: So that was coming up into mid February 1945 in your old log book, you’ve noted that your pilot was grounded.
 Was that the end of your time on 100 Squadron?

-JG: Yeah, cause then, we wanted another pilot and they said no, we, other station was short of gunners and they posted me straight away to that gunnery, to RAF Wickenby.
+JG: Yeah.
+Yeah,’ cause then, we wanted another pilot and they said no, we, other station was short of gunners and they posted me straight away to that gunnery, to RAF Wickenby.

 GT: So your crew, incidentally disintegrated.

 JG: Crew was finished, yes.
-Oh, they give no thought, for you or anything, you know, not when you’ve got an officer like that in charge of you.
+Oh, they give no thought, no thought for you or anything, you know, not when you’ve got an officer like that in charge of you.

 GT: So there’s about two or three weeks in between the squadrons in your log book here, so on the 7th of March, is your first flight with 12 Squadron.
 So how did it work then, did you join another crew straight away or did you have a choice?

-JG: No, that was when, as I said to you, when I got there they posted me to, I gets in the squadron, you have to call in the guard hut, as you go through the gates, and they said right go to the Gunnery Leader and send you over there.
-I went there and that, he said to me well John look, I can’t see you now, and I told you, we’ve got ops on, so I’m busy, come back and see me tomorrow morning.
-That was when they posted me to this crew that got killed.
+JG: No, that was when, as I said to you, when I got there they posted me to, I gets in the squadron, you have to call in the guard hut, as you go through the gates, and they said right go to the gunnery leader and send you over there.
+I went there and that, he said to me ‘Well John look, I can’t see you now’, and I told you he said, ‘We’ve got ops on, so I’m busy, come back and see me tomorrow morning.’
+That was when they posted me to this crew who got killed.
 And that’s when I went back to him.

 GT: Tell me about that, what happened there, you visited another crew that night?